 Some computer viruses are particularly sneaky — you think you won’t get infected, but then suddenly your computer just isn’t working right.
 Macro viruses are a type of virus that can infect your device when you least expect it.
-Read on to learn the macro virus definition, and how to prevent and remove macro viruses with dedicated antivirus software.
+Read on to learn the macro virus definition, and how to prevent and remove macro viruses with dedicated antivirus software like Avast One.

 It’s called a macro virus because it’s written using a macro language.
 Without getting too technical, a macro language is a special-purpose command language that lets you easily automate certain sequences in specific applications.
 Normally, this helps software like Microsoft Word or Excel run more smoothly, since just a few keystrokes will trigger a whole series of actions.